VConflux/terraform-boto3-synergy/Status reporting using Terraform and Boto3 script for EC2 Instance/README.md

-This repository combines AWS automation using Python with Boto3 and infrastructure management using Terraform.
+This tasks combines AWS automation using Python with Boto3 and infrastructure management using Terraform.
 While both Boto3 and Terraform can manage AWS resources, there are specific tasks where using both tools provides enhanced capabilities and flexibility.

 ## Repository Structure